Skream: Career

 In 2023, Skream returned to the stage with Benga and SGT Pokes for the first time in 10 years at the fabric club in London.
 Following this show, additional shows were announced for April 2024, to be held at The Black Box in Denver, Colorado.

+In January 2025, Skream and Benga announced they had started a collaborative album together, their first collaborative work since Magnetic Man.
+Neither of them announced the name or release date of the project, and have since released two singles, "Good Things Come To Those Who Wait" in June and "Midnight Control" featuring Emily Makis in November.
+They would perform at another show together in November with Boiler Room in Melbourne.

+In 2026, Skream and Benga released a collaborative remix of Fred Again and Amyl and the Sniffers' track "You're a Star", which featured on Fred Again's USB002 Remixes EP and premiered on the UKF Dubstep YouTube channel on the 6th of March.

 Personal life

 In July 2011, Jones had his first child, a son.

 Jones is the younger brother of jungle DJ and dubstep producer Hijak.